 Michigan Goods Available:

-Hand Crafted Goods: hand crafted soap, body scrubs, jewelry, wood birdhouses and a variety of wood work.
+Hand Crafted Goods: hand crafted soap, jewelry.

 Know your farmer.
 Know your food!